James Cameron shares thoughts on the submersible tragedy, sees similarities with Titanic wreck - KESQ

 James Cameron shares thoughts on the submersible tragedy, sees similarities with Titanic wreck

-(CNN) — James Cameron, who directed the hit 1997 film “Titanic” and has himself made 33 dives to the wreckage, offered some thoughts Thursday after it was announced that a missing Titanic-bound submersible suffered a “catastrophic implosion,” killing five people on board.
+(CNN) — James Cameron, who directed the hit 1997 film “Titanic” and has himself made 33 dives to the wreckage, offered his thoughts Thursday after it was announced that a missing Titanic-bound submersible suffered a “catastrophic implosion,” killing all five people on board.

-“I’m struck by the similarity of the Titanic disaster itself, where the captain was repeatedly warned about ice ahead of his ship and yet steamed at full speed into an ice field on a moonless night and many people died as a result,” Cameron told ABC News.
-“And with a very similar tragedy where warnings went unheeded, to take place at the same exact site, with all the diving that’s going on all around the world I think it’s just astonishing.
-It’s really quite surreal.”
+“I think there’s a great, almost surreal irony here, which is Titanic sank because the captain took it full steam into an ice field at night, on a moonless night with very poor visibility after he had been repeatedly warned,” Cameron told CNN’s Andersoon Cooper while appearing on AC360 Thursday.

+Cameron added he thinks “we’re also seeing a parallel here with unheeded warnings about a sub that was not certified.”

 A desperate search and rescue mission had been underway since the submersible went missing Sunday.